hammadallauddin/hammadallauddin/README.md

 ## I'm a Data Science, and Blockchain Enthousiast!
 - 🔭 I’m currently working as Software Engineer!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently trying to learn everything 🤣
 - 🥅 Goals: Contribute more to Open Source projects

 ### Connect with me: